Standards Comparison

 404-3 | Percentage of employees receiving regular performance and career development reviews | - |

-GRI 405: Diversity and Equal Opportunity 2016 (M) | ||
+GRI 405: Diversity and Equal Opportunity 2016 | ||

-405-1 | Diversity of governance bodies and employees | Board of Directors |
+405-1 | Diversity of governance bodies and employees | |

-405-2 | Ratio of basic salary and remuneration of women to men | Wages |
+405-2 | Ratio of basic salary and remuneration of women to men | |

-GRI 406: Non-discrimination 2016 (M) | ||
+GRI 406: Non-discrimination 2016 | ||

-GRI 407: Freedom of Association and Collective Bargaining 2016 | ||
+GRI 407: freedom of association and Collective Bargaining 2016 | ||

-407-1 | Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk | CSR Self-assessments by Epson Group Companies |
+407-1 | Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk | |

-GRI 408: Child Labor 2016 (M) | ||
+GRI 408: Child Labor 2016 | ||

-408-1 | Operations and suppliers at significant risk for incidents of child labor | Respecting Human Rights |
+408-1 | Operations and suppliers at significant risk for incidents of child labor | |

-GRI 409: Forced or Compulsory Labor 2016 (M) | ||
+GRI 409: Forced or Compulsory Labor 2016 | ||

-409-1 | Operations and suppliers at significant risk for incidents of forced or compulsory labor | Respecting Human Rights- Approach & Initiatives |
+409-1 | Operations and suppliers at significant risk for incidents of forced or compulsory labor | |

 GRI 410: Security Practices 2016 | ||

-410-1 | Security personnel trained in human rights policies or procedures | Security Personnel Trained in Human Rights |
+410-1 | Security personnel trained in human rights policies or procedures | Education and Training |

-GRI 411: Rights of Indigenous Peoples 2016 | ||
+GRI 411: Indigenous Rights 2016 | ||

-411-1 | Incidents of violations involving rights of indigenous peoples | There are no relevant cases. |
+411-1 | Incidents of violations involving rights of indigenous peoples | We are not aware of any serious cases |

-GRI 412: Human Rights Assessment 2016 (M) | ||
+GRI 412: Human Rights Assessment 2016 | ||

 412-1 | Operations that have been subject to human rights reviews or impact assessments | Human Rights Due Diligence |

-412-2 | Employee training on human rights policies or procedures | Communication and Training |
+412-2 | Employee training on human rights policies or procedures | |

-412-3 | Significant investment agreements and contracts that include human rights clauses or that underwent human rights screening | Supplier Guideline/Epson Supplier Code of Conduct |
+412-3 | Significant investment agreements and contracts that include human rights clauses or that underwent human rights screening | |

 GRI 413: Local Communities 2016 | ||

-413-1 | Operations with local community engagement, impact assessments, and development programs | Stakeholder Engagement |
+413-1 | Operations with local community engagement, impact assessments, and development programs | |

-413-2 | Operations with significant actual and potential negative impacts on local communities | Sustainability Communications -Local Communities |
+413-2 | Operations with significant actual and potential negative impacts on local communities | - |

-GRI 414: Supplier Social Assessment 2016 (M) | ||
+GRI 414: Supplier Social Assessment 2016 | ||

-414-1 | New suppliers that were screened using social criteria | Supply Chain Initiatives - Supplier Evaluation Program |
+414-1 | New suppliers that were screened using social criteria | Supply Chain Initiatives |

-414-2 | Negative social impacts in the supply chain and actions taken | Supply Chain Initiatives - Supplier Evaluation Program |
+414-2 | Negative social impacts in the supply chain and actions taken | Supply Chain Initiatives |

 GRI 415: Public Policy 2016 | ||

-415-1 | Political contributions | - |
+415-1 | Political contributions |

 GRI 416: Customer Health and Safety 2016 | ||

-416-1 | Assessment of the health and safety impacts of product and service categories | Product Safety
+416-1 | Assessment of the health and safety impacts of product and service categories | Product Safety Confidentiality constraints: We have compiled this information, but we do not disclose it because of corporate confidentiality.

 416-2 | Incidents of non-compliance concerning the health and safety impacts of products and services | Information for products safety (Japanese Only) |